Matheusfrej/react-native-simple-snackbar/README.md

 export default function App() {

-  // start controller empty (use the type here only if you are using typescript) const [status, setStatus] = useState<setSnackBarType | undefined>();
+  // start controller empty (use the type here if you are using typescript) const [status, setStatus] = useState<setSnackBarType | undefined>();

   return (